Nurse Job Interview Questions About Handling Stress

 Multitasking.
 Describe how you're able to deal with many tasks and responsibilities in a limited period of time.

-Don’t Use the Word “Can’t”.
+Don’t Use the Word Can’t.
 Don’t say things like you “can’t” multitask or you “can’t” prioritize.
 Keep it postive and focus on your accomplishments, and what you can do.

 Possible Follow-Up Questions